dock108/code-navigator/frontend/README.md

 - Use the header input to enter any public GitHub repository in the format `owner/repo`.
 - Click the "Load" button to fetch and view the selected repository.
 - Loading and error states are clearly indicated in the header.

+## Automatic Repo Vibe Loading

+- Upon successfully loading a repository via the header input, the application now automatically fetches and displays the "Repo Vibe" (a comprehensive Markdown summary) in the main content area.
+- This provides users with an immediate, non-technical overview of the repository.
+- A loading indicator is shown while the Vibe summary is being generated.
+- If fetching or rendering the Vibe summary fails, a clear error message is displayed.
+- If a user clicks a file in the sidebar, the Code Viewer will replace the Vibe summary for that file.
+- The "View Repo Vibe (Modal)" button remains available to view the summary in a focused modal at any time.